AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-04-18-crlf-vs-lf-normalizing-line-endings-in-git.md

 # These files are checked out using CRLF locally
 *.bat eol=crlf
 ```

+In this case, batch scripts will have two non-overlapping rules applied to them additively: `text=auto` and `eol=crlf`.

 **This change won't take effect immediately**, so if you run `git ls-files --eol` after updating your `.gitattributes` file, you might still see `LF` line endings in the working tree.
 To update existing line endings in your working tree so they respect the `eol` attribute, you'll need to run the following set of commands [per this StackOverflow answer](https://stackoverflow.com/a/29888735/5323344):